XCTestHTMLReport/XCTestHTMLReport/README.md

   - .txt
   - .log
   - .mp4
+  - .gif
 - Navigate through the report with the keyboard's arrow keys
-- Filter out successful or failed tests
+- Filter out successful, failed, skipped, or mixed-result tests
 - Displays information about the target device
 - Displays activity logs
 - Junit report
+- Json report
+- Shrink bundle size by removing unattached files
+- Automatically convert heic images to browser-friendly format
+- Render as a single html file with inline attachments or as a bundle

 ## Installation